Fukki/auto-pot/README.md

 # Commands
 start with "autopot" or "pot"
 ```
+- pot                           #Just open GUI if you lazy full command :/
 - pot id [item link]            #Get an item id <Shift + Left Click>
 - pot hp                        #Enable and Disable auto use hp pot
 - pot mp                        #Enable and Disable auto use mp pot *default is always enable